dbPigeon1/community_garden_project/README.md

    https://github.com/dbPigeon1/community_garden_project.git
 2. Navigate to the project folder and ensure that the "jcalendar-1.4.jar" is in the same folder as the program will not compile without it.
 3. Open up the command prompt and navigate to the directory where the project's files are stored. ("cd \...")
-4. Compile the Java files with the following command: javac -cp ".;jcalendar-1.4.jar" *.java
+4. Compile the Java files with the following command:<br>javac -cp ".;jcalendar-1.4.jar" *.java
-5. Run the application with the following command: java -cp ".;jcalendar-1.4.jar" CommunityGardenApp
+5. Run the application with the following command:<br>java -cp ".;jcalendar-1.4.jar" CommunityGardenApp

 ## Usage
 Once the application is running, you can enter a name, email, and phone number to register for an appointment.